Galaxy Morphological Classification with Efficient Vision Transformer: Discussion and Future work

 \section{Discussion and Future work}

 We have shown promising initial results of applying Linformer, an efficient transformer model, for the task of galaxy morphological classification.
-We show that our ViT models 1) achieve competitive results compared to the state-of-the-art CNNs, 2) reach more balanced categorical accuracy compared with previous works with tuned class weights applied in the loss function when training, and 3) performs better over CNNs in classifying smaller-sized and fainter galaxies.
+We show that our ViT models 1) achieve competitive results compared to the state-of-the-art CNNs, 2) reach more balanced categorical accuracy compared with previous works with tuned class weights applied in the loss function when training, and 3) performs specifically well in classifying smaller-sized and fainter galaxies.

 Besides supervised learning, there are many potential applications related to Vision Transformer that could be helpful for future astronomical surveys, such as applying self-supervised learning techniques (e.g. DINO \cite{caron2021emerging}) to automatically classify images in the big-data epoch when human power for labeling data becomes impossible.